• Contact Us

 Magnetic Resonance Imaging (MRI)

-Originally developed in the 1970’s, MRI machines use a combination of magnetic fields and radio waves to create high-definition images of a body’s soft tissues.
-Because soft tissue is mostly made of water, magnets on either end of the scanner alter the water’s polarity such that the scanner can interpret it.
+Originally developed in the 1970s, MRI machines use a combination of magnetic fields and radio waves to create high-definition images of a body’s soft tissues.
+Because soft tissue is mostly made of water, magnets on either end of the scanner alter the water’s polarity, allowing the scanner to interpret it.
 This method produces a layer-by-layer reconstruction of a person’s entire body.
 The diagnostic importance of having such a comprehensive picture of a person’s inner organs cannot be overstated.
 These machines have taken much of the guesswork out of diagnosing diseases.

-MRI’s have many benefits that make them superior to diagnostic imaging methods.
+MRIs have many benefits that make them superior to diagnostic imaging methods.
 Unlike X-Rays, they do not shower patients with bursts of radiation.
-MRI’s allow medical professionals to get an incredibly detailed picture of a patient’s interior without making a single incision.
-The image allows doctors to plan exactly where and how to perform a surgery since they will have a detailed picture of what is happening inside the body.
+MRIs allow medical professionals to get an incredibly detailed picture of a patient’s interior without making a single incision.
+The image allows doctors to plan exactly where and how to perform surgery since they will have a detailed picture of what is happening inside the body.
 MRI scans also have these added benefits:

 • Painless